-In this research, although our data are based on 16 interviews, after 12 interviews we did not gain any significant additional insights apart from confirming our findings from the first 12 interviews, as no further nodes or sub-categories were emerging (see data analysis section below).
+In this research, although our data are based on 16 interviews, after 12 interviews we did not gain any significant additional insights (aside from confirming our findings from the first 12 interviews), as no further nodes or sub-categories were emerging (see data analysis section below).
 Studies by Holsti (1969) and Lincoln and Guba (1985) suggest that a number of factors such as the level of detail in precision with responses and also the essence of the data should be taken into consideration when determining the appropriate sample number of interviews.
 More specifically, Lincoln and Guba (1985, p.
 235) suggest that “…a dozen or so interviews, if properly selected, will exhaust most available information; to include as many as twenty will surely reach well beyond the point of redundancy”.
 The 16 interviews undertaken as part of this study meet this criterion.
 Ethical considerations and anonymity, paramount due to the sensitive and emotional nature of CAMHS operations, were maintained at all times (van Den Hoonaard 2003).

 3.4 Question design

-The questions were designed for meaningful surfacing of personal experiences and understanding of actual behaviours.
+The questions were designed to prompt the meaningful surfacing of personal experiences and understanding of actual behaviours.
 The first question was influenced by Baars et al. (2010) emphasising the heterogeneity of performance management.
 While the second question focused on congruence in stakeholder expectations (see Neely et al. 2002; Bititci 2015), the third question focused on how targets were set and how performance is measured (Henri 2006).
 The fourth question focused on current challenges and was largely influenced by the earlier work of Melnyk et al. (2014) concerned with the functions, defining elements and challenges of performance measures.
 While the fifth question focused on performance management and its broader significance for service provision (Melnyk et al. 2014), the sixth question sought to understand factors influencing performance, its measurement, and its management within CAMHS (Henri 2006).
 The final question focused on exploring how PMM could be improved (Bond 1999; Bourne et al. 2002; Henri 2006; Elg et al. 2013).

 3.5 Data analysis